aalykiot/blueprintstack/README.md

 BlueprintStack helps people to experiment with the awesome API blueprint specification easily.
 No account required, multiple blueprint files, automatic preview updates and, saving your blueprints locally.

-BlueprintStack is the next version of a platform known as <a href="https://blueprint-dash.surge.sh">blueprint-dash</a>.
-The idea behind this rewrite was that I always felt that blueprint-dash lacked some functionality that I thought it was a must have for a platform like this.
-Also I thought that some parts of the old playground could be rewritten with better **react** patterns.
+BlueprintStack is an improved version of the previous playground I build about a year ago called <a href="https://blueprint-dash.surge.sh">blueprint-dash</a>.
+The idea behind the rewrite is that blueprint-dash was missing some key features that I thought would be nice to have.
+Also, some react patterns could be better implemented and I really wanted to try out Next.js for something not that complicated.

 ## Features